• Skip to primary navigation

 This also means knowing how to get your stat software to do the heavy lifting for you.
 If you can create the tables the way you need, you don’t have to spend hours reformatting them.

-How to develop these skills
+How to develop these data analysis skills

 No data analyst starts out with these skills, no matter how many statistics classes they’ve taken.
 There is only one way to develop these skills: it takes experience analyzing real data sets.